nuvishh/Prahasanam-Etlab-Survey-Automation/README.rst

-Prahasanam-Etlab Survey dAutomation
+Prahasanam-Etlab Survey Automation
 ==================================
-Etlab Survey-Full Browser Automation Using Selenium and Python
+* Etlab Survey-Full Browser Automation Using Python with Selenium.
+* You have to enter your Username and Password of etlab website on terminal/cmd.

 Introduction
 ============